ExpressionEngine/ExpressionEngine-User-Guide/source/modules/channel/grid.rst

   {gallery:index}

-The count of the rows as above, but starting at zero.
+The count of the rows but starting at zero.

 prev\_row
 ---------